top of page

 Closed Faced

-Lets talk about closed face, closed face is a dark pigment recessive gene.
-It takes one closed face parent to make more unlike white and red that have to be carried by both parents.
-Closed Face Started with Agouties and as selective breeding continued it has become more popular.
-Most closed faced lines can go back to one or two dogs.
+Let's talk about closed face.
+Closed face is a dark pigment recessive gene.
+It takes one closed face parent produce more, unlike white and red, which must be carried by parents.
+Closed face started with agouties, and as selective breeding continued, it has become popular.
+Most closed face lines can trace back to one or two dogs.
+There are several varieties:

 Agouti - Kuruk